-- 1. Start this game in a very easy, low distraction environment where your dog is used to playing with you! - 2.
-Throw a piece of your dog's dinner out (about one meter away) - 3.
-After they finish eating it, of course, they are going to look back at you for more.
-At that moment of them orienting back to you, mark the movement with a
+1. Start this game in a very easy, low distraction environment where your dog is used to playing with you!

+2. Throw a piece of your dog's dinner out (about one meter away)

+3. After they finish eating it, of course, they are going to look back at you for more.
+At that moment of them orienting back to you, mark the movement with a Play this everywhere, anywhere and as often as you can!

 "YES" or a CLICK (if you use a clicker).
 If they do not look back at you right away, just wait them out and mark the moment they do look back.
 You may have to start playing this game on lead first.